 Personal loans can be taken out for just about anything: debt consolidation, medical bills, a ballooning wedding budget.
 It’s this flexibility that makes personal loans both appealing and potentially dangerous for the borrower.

-Whatever your reason for getting a personal loan, if you don’t have a plan for how to pay it back, you could be on the hook for thousands of dollars that could’ve been saved or invested elsewhere.
+Whatever your reason for getting a personal loan, if you don’t have a plan for how to pay it back, you could be on the hook for thousands of dollars of high-interest debt.
 A late payment — or worse, a defaulted loan — could put you in bad standing with credit bureaus, making it harder to take out a credit card or rent an apartment someday.

 Before taking out a personal loan, ask yourself: Can I afford to take on debt?
 Am I getting the best deal?
 What would I be giving up by taking on debt?
 Would a loan be necessary now?